dmbarbour/wikilon/docs/AwelonLang.md

 ## Compilation

 Awelon can be compiled for efficient evaluation on stock hardware.
+Starting with extensions for efficient interpretation, we can perform register allocation and perform representation-level operations.

-We can starting with extensions for efficient interpretation, and perform a register-allocation pass.
-Registers are allocated to active values in the program representation or auxiliary stack.
-There are several motivations for this.
-The immediate benefit is logical data shuffling; `\push` or `w` can be modeled as manipulating a static code map rather than performing runtime data manipulation.
+Registers are allocated to active structure in the program representation or auxiliary stack.
+The immediate benefit is logical data shuffling: `\push` or `w` can be modeled as manipulating a static code map rather than performing runtime data manipulation.

-In context of acceleration for common functions and types, a secondary benefit is that we can perform low level CPU arithmetic operations directly on our registers.
-Also, floating point registers would effectively be unboxed, which could support efficient math computation.
+Use of registers could be recorded explicitly in an intermediate code, e.g. by adding words of the form `\putA`, `\getA`, and similar variants.
+When compiling something like `\getA \getB + \putA`, we might be able to reduce this to accelerated CPU-level addition.
+Registers might also support a certain level of unboxing, such that floating points can be held directly by a register.

-Even if we're targeting a higher level language like C or LLVM, the same idea of registers applies.
-We'll just use variables or fields instead.
+These techniques also apply if targeting a higher level intermediate language like LLVM or C.

-*Note:* Accelerators can also perform compilation.
+*Note:* Accelerators can also perform implicit compilation.
 For example, a runtime might implement accelerated evaluation for a safe subset of OpenCL by using an external OpenCL compiler.
+This technique is viable even from an interpreter.

 ## Parallel Evaluation